Telios-org/telios-sdk/README.md

     }
   ],
   attachments: [
     {
       filename: "test.pdf",
       fileblob: "--base64-data--",
       mimetype: "application/pdf"
     },
     {
       filename: "test.txt",
       fileblob: "--base64-data--",
       mimetype: "text/plain"
     }
   ]
 }

 const res = await mailbox.send(email, {
-  /**
-   * The sender's private key (Bob)
+  // The sender's private key (Bob)
-   */
   privKey: privKey,

-  /**
-   * The sender's public key (Bob)
+  // The sender's public key (Bob)
-   */
   pubKey: pubKey,

-  /**
-   * The key for the local drive that will be storing the ecrypted email */
+  // The key for the local drive that will be storing the ecrypted email.
   drive: '[drive_key]',

-  /**
-   * This is the path on the local drive where the encrypted email data will be written.
+  // This is the path on the local drive where the encrypted email data will be written.
-   * In the example below, the sender (Bob) stores all sent mail in a directory with the
+  // In the example below, the sender (Bob) stores all sent mail in a directory with the
-   * name of his mailbox (/bob@telios.io), and all encrypted emails are stored inside this directory.
+  // name of his mailbox (/bob@telios.io), and all encrypted emails are stored inside this directory.
-   * Each are named with a generated guid (a5caa6dd-835f-4468-a54c-b53e7114887c) for added privacy.
+  // Each are named with a generated guid (a5caa6dd-835f-4468-a54c-b53e7114887c) for added privacy.
-   * When the other recipients decode their metadata sent to them via Bob, they will use this
+  // When the other recipients decode their metadata sent to them via Bob, they will use this
-   * path to retrieve their email.
+  // path to retrieve their email.

-   *
-   * example: '/bob@telios.io/a5caa6dd-835f-4468-a54c-b53e7114887c'
+  // example: '/bob@telios.io/a5caa6dd-835f-4468-a54c-b53e7114887c'
-  */

   drivePath: '[path_to_encrypted_email]'
 });